obaidy/installments-app/README.md

 ## Supabase Schema

-The `supabase` directory contains SQL for additional tables used by the app.
-Run the SQL in `supabase/schema.sql` on your project to create all the required tables.
-The script defines `user_roles` plus new tables for `complexes`, `clients`, `units` and `payments`.
-Foreign keys link these tables to `auth.users` and each other and the script uses `CREATE TABLE IF NOT EXISTS` to avoid duplicates.
+The `supabase` directory contains SQL for all tables used by the app.
+Run the SQL in `supabase/schema.sql` on your project to create the required schema.
+The script defines the user management tables along with `complexes`, `units`, `installments` and `subscriptions`.
+Foreign keys link these tables together and the script uses `CREATE TABLE IF NOT EXISTS` to avoid duplicates.
 If you previously created older versions of these tables, drop them before running the updated SQL.

 ### Admin pages